Version 1.3 - Last Updated: 27 Feb 2026

 A: To qualify for tuition fee loans, a student must be undertaking a minimum of 30 credits in a course year.

 A: FE Providers will be able to apply for either of the existing OfS registration categories.
-The OfS will confirm arrangements for any new provider to join the OfS Register from academic year 2027/28.
-In the interim, the existing ALL funding system will remain in operation for providers that have not registered with the OfS under either of the existing categories.
+The OfS will confirm arrangements for any new provider to join the OfS Register from academic year 2026/27.
+In the interim, the existing ALL funding system will remain in operation until 2030 for providers that have not registered with the OfS under either of the existing categories.

 Print this chapter